Wag-Media/wagmedia-com-bot/test.md

 - ✅ if a post was created before bot joined, bot goes online, then message is reacted to, the message and the reactions are inserted correctly to the db
-- ⭕️if a oddjob was created before bot joined, bot goes online, then message is reacted to, the message and the reactions are inserted correctly to the db
+- ✅ if a oddjob was created before bot joined, bot goes online, then message is reacted to, the message and the reactions are inserted correctly to the db
 - ✅ if a post was created when bot was online, bot goes offline misses some reactions, bot goes online, then message is reacted to, the message and the reactions are inserted correctly to the db
-- ⭕️if a oddjob was created when bot was online, bot goes offline misses some reactions, bot goes online, then message isreacted to, the message and the reactions are inserted correctly to the db
+- ✅ if a oddjob was created when bot was online, bot goes offline misses some reactions, bot goes online, then message isreacted to, the message and the reactions are inserted correctly to the db
 - ✅ if a discrepancy is detected between a discord post/thread/oddjob and any